 Tooth extraction is a procedure in which a tooth is removed from a patient’s mouth.
-Also sometimes called tootha doctor performing tooth extraction removal, this process often occurs during adulthood.
+Also sometimes called tooth removal, this process often occurs during adulthood.
 Many dentists use it to address a tooth impaction, such as when wisdom teeth do not fully emerge through the gum line.

 Tooth Extraction: A Common Adult Dental Procedure